Four dead in shooting near Mexico's presidential residence

 More than 100 police officers rapidly arrived and cordoned off the street, according to television images.

-The building sits in a narrow street that opens onto an entrance of the National Palace used daily by government staff and reporters.
+The building sits in a narrow, pedestrian-only street that opens onto an entrance of the National Palace used daily by government staff and reporters.

+Lopez Obrador took office a year ago on pledges to run an austere government.
+In addition to cutting his salary by half, he shed various trappings of power, including a large force of secret-service style bodyguards.

+The leftist also turned the luxurious Los Pinos presidential residence into a cultural center and moved into the centuries-old National Palace amid the bustle of Mexico City’s historic center.

-Reporting by Daina Beth Solomon and Diego Ore; editing by Jonathan Oatis
+Reporting by Daina Beth Solomon and Diego Ore; editing by Jonathan Oatis and Chris Reese